cado-security/product-help/docs/cado-response/deploy/gcp/gcp-cross-project.md

 ---
-title: Cross-Project Setup
+title: GCP Cross-Project Setup
 hide_title: true
 sidebar_position: 2
 ---

 # GCP Cross-Project Importing

-After we've created our service account, enabled Cloud Build and other relavent APIs as discussed in the [Overview](/docs/cado-response/deploy/gcp/gcp-settings.md), we can use these principals to import from other GCP projects under the same service acount.
+After creating the service account, enabling Cloud Build and other relevant APIs, and setting up the Primary GCP Project as discussed in the [Overview](/docs/cado-response/deploy/gcp/gcp-settings.md), we can use these principals to import from other GCP projects under the same service acount.
 :::info
 This also allows cross-project importing, meaning images from an instance in `Project-A` can be saved to a bucket in `Project-B`
 :::